-Perhaps best known for his phrase “billions and billions” used to describe the stars in his series “Cosmos,” the beloved scientist first delved into the work of the ancient Greek mathematician Eratosthenes, who was the first to mathematically prove that the Earth was indeed round.
+Perhaps best known for his phrase “billions and billions,” used to describe the stars in his series Cosmos, the beloved scientist initially delved into the work of the ancient Greek mathematician Eratosthenes, who was the first to mathematically prove that the Earth was indeed round.

 Carl Sagan explained grand scientific concepts to non-scientists

-Eratosthenes proved over 2000 years ago that not only was the earth round, he mathematically determined its exact circumference as well.
+Eratosthenes proved over two thousand years ago not only that the earth was round but also mathematically determined its exact circumference.